gregorlarson/secrepo/README.md

    * `git secrepo --new default`

 ## Configuring Filters
 Secrepo works by configuring filters in your git configuration.
 You also need to activate these filters in you git working tree in `.gitattributes`.
+A sub-command `git secrepo config` handles git configurations.
+   * `git secrepo config` enables all the filters
+   * `git secrepo config -n` enables only the textconv filters.
+Use this when working with encrypted repos.
+   * `git secrepo config -u` disables the secrepo filters.

+To check your current configuration use: `git secrepo`

 ## Setting up .gitattibutes
 http://git-scm.com/docs/gitattributes